YuxinYao620/YuxinYao620.github.io/_pages/about.md

 Supervised By: Dr. Simon Julier at UCL as final year project

-- Reconstructed the method in
+- Implemented the method in
 [Unsupervised Metric Relocalization Using Transform Consistency Loss](https://arxiv.org/abs/2011.00608)
 - Utilized direct image alignment to find the relative transformation between the query image and reference images.
 Employed the Gauss-Newton method in searching optimized transformations between the feature maps of the query and reference image.
-- Generated dataset with CARLA.
-Collected the RGB images, depth images, and camera intrinsicand extrinsic.
-Inferred the pixel-wise depth map from the depth images, and the relative transformation between collected images.
+- Generated dataset with CARLA for training/testing.
 - Constructed U-Net inferring feature maps and saliency maps of 2D images, extracting important features and masking out moving objects occluding the features.

 <!-- ![Feature map and Saliency map example:](https://raw.githubusercontent.com/YuxinYao620/YuxinYao620.github.io/main/files/unsup.png) -->